bevyengine/bevy-website/content/learn/migration-guides/0.11-0.12/_index.md

     <div class="migration-guide-area-tag">Reflection</div>
 </div>

-**Note for maintainers: ensure that the guide for #9604 is updated accordingly.**

 Removed the method `EntityRef::world`, to fix a soundness issue with queries.
 If you need access to `&World` while using an `EntityRef`, consider passing the world as a separate parameter.

 `EntityMut` can no longer perform ‘structural’ world mutations, such as adding or removing components, or despawning the entity.
-Additionally, `EntityMut::world`, `EntityMut::world_mut` , and `EntityMut::world_scope` have been removed.
+Additionally, `EntityMut::world`, `EntityMut::world_mut`, `EntityMut::into_world_mut`, and `EntityMut::world_scope` have been removed.
 Instead, use the newly-added type `EntityWorldMut`, which is a helper type for working with `&mut World`.

 ### [Make builder types take and return `Self`](https://github.com/bevyengine/bevy/pull/10001)